-For the purpose of this standard, the assets and exposures shall be categorized, as under: a) Assets and exposures subject to credit risk (subject to credit losses approach):
+For the purpose of this standard, the assets and exposures shall be categorized, as under:

-- (i) Receivables; and - (ii) Off-balance sheet exposures. - b) Inventories (subject to net realizable value approach); - c) other financing and investment assets and exposures subject to risks other than credit risk (subject to impairment approach), excluding inventories.
+- a) Assets and exposures subject to credit risk (subject to credit losses approach): - (i) Receivables; and - (ii) Off-balance sheet exposures. - b) other financing and investment assets and exposures subject to risks other than credit risk (subject to impairment approach).